grafana/grafana/docs/sources/datasources/aws-cloudwatch/_index.md

 ## Templated queries

-Instead of hard-coding things like server, application and sensor name in your metric queries you can use variables in their place.
-Variables are shown as dropdown select boxes at the top of the dashboard.
-These dropdowns make it easy to change the data being displayed in your dashboard.
+Instead of hard-coding server, application and sensor names in your metric queries, you can use variables.
+The variables are listed as dropdown select boxes at the top of the dashboard.
+These dropdowns make it easy to change the display of data in your dashboard.

-See the [Templating]({{< relref "../../variables/_index.md" >}}) documentation for an introduction to the templating feature and the different types of template variables.
+For an introduction to templating and template variables, refer to the [Templating]({{< relref "../../variables/_index.md" >}}) documentation.

 ### Query variable